nareshmaharaj-consultant/vault-basic/part3.md

 # Tune the root CA's max lease to 10 years
 vault secrets tune -max-lease-ttl=87600h pki

-# Generate the root certificate, saving it to a file
+# Generate the root certificate, saving it to a file just for reference only.
+We wont actually use AcademyCA.crt.
 vault write -field=certificate pki/root/generate/internal \
     common_name="Grand Academy CA" \
     ttl=87600h > AcademyCA.crt